hortonworks/cloudbreak/docs/aws_cb_shell.md

 blueprint select --id #ID of the blueprint
 ```
 ### Create a Hadoop cluster
 You are almost done - one more command and this will create your Hadoop cluster on your favorite cloud provider.
 Same as the API, or UI this will use your `template`, and by using CloudFormation will launch a cloud `stack` - once the `stack` is up and running (cloud provisioning is done) it will use your selected `blueprint` and install your custom Hadoop cluster with the selected components and services.
-For the supported list of Hadoop components and services please check the [documentation](http://sequenceiq.com/cloudbreak/#supported-components).

 ```
 cluster create --description “my cluster desc"
 ```
 You are done - you can check the progress through the Ambari UI.
-If you log back to [Cloudbreak UI](https://cloudbreak.sequenceiq.com/) you can check the progress over there as well, and learn the IP address of Ambari.
+If you log back to Cloudbreak UI you can check the progress over there as well, and learn the IP address of Ambari.

-### Automate the process
+# Silent mode

+With Cloudbreak shell you can recreate clusters based on earlier deployments.
 Each time you start the shell the executed commands are logged in a file line by line and later either with the `script` command or specifying an `—cmdfile` option the same commands can be executed again.

+With c`bd util cloudbreak-shell-quiet` you can specify a shell file and let the shell apply the configs step by step in a silent mode.